-(The of elab) Indicate by check mark whether the registrant is a well-know vn seasoned issuer as defined in Rule 405 of the Securities Act.
-Y Yes □ No  Indicate by check mark if the registrant is not requ ired to file e reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No  onths (or d all reports required to be filed by Section 13 or 15(d) of the for such shorter period that the registrant was required to file support 90 days. and (2) has been subject to such filling requirement is for the p es ⊠ No □ irsuant to in definiti suant to Item 405 of Regulation S-K is not contained herein, and we proxy or information statements incorporated by reference in d will not b lerated filer, an accelerated filer, a non-accelerated filer or a sma arge accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Chec Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell com pany (as defined by Rule 12b-2 of the Exchange Act) Yes □ No indicate by clean main means are regulation to an example of the control of the c
+NONE Securities registered under Section 12(g) of the Exchange Act: Common Stock, par value \$0.001 per share (Title of class) Indicate by check mark whether the registrant is a well-known seasoned issuer as defined in Rule 405 of the Securities Act.
+Yes □ No ☒ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No $\boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ⊠ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. ⊠ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
+(Check one):